-would undertake to "enforce" the many different national laws that exists.
+Second, Dr. Twomey's assertion that the contract as drafted constitutes a promise to enforce pornography laws across jurisdictional boundaries is similarly without foundation.
+ICM made clear to the Board in its Application and in its presentation to the Board in Argentina that the registry was expressly non-regulatory and would not undertake to "enforce" the many different national laws that exists.
 All businesses, however, are required to obey the law in the jurisdictions in which they operate.
-In this regard, the phrase "applicable law" in the ICM Agreement is a well-understood concept under governing U.S. and state law, and simply means the law in a country that has jurisdiction - i.e., the ability to enforce a court order - over an individual or entity that is a party to the agreement.19
+In this regard, the phrase "applicable law" in the ICM Agreement is a well-understood concept under governing U.S. and state law, and simply means the law in a country that has jurisdiction - i.e., the ability to enforce a court order - over an individual or entity that is a party to the agreement.

-ICM is a Delaware corporation, and operates in the United States.
-U.S. law will govern ICM's contract with registrars and end users.
-Likewise, U.S. law will govern any agreement between ICM and ICANN.
-If ICM were to receive service of a legally valid court order from a federal or state court with jurisdiction, it would be obligated - with or without the contract language in question - to comply with that order.
-If a court in another jurisdiction ordered ICM to take some particular action, ICM would be obligated to comply to the extent that the issuing court had jurisdiction over ICM - with or without the contract language.
-Where a court seeking to enforce that order requires the application of law by a United States court, however, the "applicable law" must be consistent with public policy, including the United States Constitution.20
+If ICM were to receive service of a legally valid court order from a federal or state court with jurisdiction, it would be obligated - with or without the phrase that apparently confused Board members - to comply with that order.
+If a court in another jurisdiction ordered ICM to take some particular action, ICM would be obligated to comply to the extent that the issuing court had jurisdiction over ICM - with or without the contractual language.
+Where a court seeking to enforce that order requires the application of law by a United States court, however, the "applicable law" must be consistent with public policy, including the United States Constitution.
+15